jtemplet/hackathon-starter/README.md

 Generator
 ---------

 Hackathon Starter Generator is currently in the experimental stage.
-It is tighly tied to the project code.
+It is tightly tied to the project code.
 As soon as you start changing and moving things around, it will probably no longer work as expected.
 That is why it's best to use when you first download the project.